agda/agda-pkg/README.md

 # About

 This is a proof of concept of an Agda Package Manager.
-The Haskell version is in a [very early stage](http://github.com/jonaprieto/agda-pkg).

 Any contribution or feedback to improve this work is very welcomed.